YoussefAbdelmonem/MovieApplication/README.md

 ![ce](https://user-images.githubusercontent.com/76841665/190666044-d3ddc738-3808-4ebe-b49b-95f16cff52a1.PNG)

-# The Distribution of the prokect
+# The Distribution of the project

 ![re](https://user-images.githubusercontent.com/76841665/190668220-625e4094-a3b5-4499-9b36-f2a3a7b3e6da.PNG)